José Moñino, 1st Count of Floridablanca: American War of Independence

-As master of Spain's foreign policy, Floridablanca sought prominently to restore the economic well-being of Spain.
-He concluded trade agreements with Morocco and the Ottoman Empire and believed that good relations with Great Britain were key to Spain's growth.
-In spite of this, he was drawn reluctantly into the American War of Independence on the side of France and the American rebels.
-The war generally went well for Spain and Floridablanca succeeded in restoring much of Spain's prestige during the conflict and in 1782 Britain returned the island of Menorca, in the Baleares, and Florida to Spain.
-However attempts to capture Gibraltar, Jamaica and invade Britain met with failure.
-During the war Spain negotiated for a separate peace with Britain, in spite of its alliance with France.
+As the leader of Spain's foreign policy, Floridablanca sought prominently to promote the economic development of Spain.
+He signed trade agreements with Morocco and the Ottoman Empire and believed that good relations with Great Britain were key to Spain's growth.
+In spite of this, he was drawn reluctantly into the American Revolutionary War against the British.
+The war generally went well for Spain and Floridablanca succeeded in restoring much of Spain's prestige during the conflict.

+In 1782, Britain ceded Menorca and Florida, which had been captured by Spanish forces, back to Spain.
+However, Spanish attempts to capture Gibraltar, Jamaica and invade Britain ended in failure.
+During the war, Spain negotiated a separate peace with Britain in spite of its alliance with France.
 Talks were held between Richard Cumberland and Thomas Hussey.
 These discussions ultimately fell through, and Spain was a signatory of the Peace of Paris in 1783.

 Long-standing disputes with Portugal over the American colonies were resolved under Floridablanca's ministry and in the process Fernando Pó, Annobón, and Río Muni (modern Equatorial Guinea) were acquired from Portugal.
 Floridablanca strove to carve out an independent foreign policy for Spain, distancing the country from France which Spain had been a virtual satellite of since the War of the Spanish Succession.

 French Revolution

-With the outbreak of the French Revolution in 1789 the liberal movement in Spain - which, in his own way, Floridablanca personified - was shocked to a halt.
+With the outbreak of the French Revolution in 1789 the liberal movement in Spain, which, in his own way, Floridablanca personified, was shocked to a halt.
 Floridablanca was forced to react to the situation and supported the First Coalition against revolutionary France.
 The events in France discredited the reformers at court and contributed to their downfall in the following years.

 Later life

-His centralist policies brought him into conflict with regional interests and he was often at odds with the Aragonese faction at court which enjoyed many traditional liberties from the central government.
-The Aragonese faction, supported by the queen's lover Manuel de Godoy and the Count of Aranda, finally succeeded in ousting Floridablanca from power in 1792 on charges of embezzlement.
-Floridablanca was imprisoned at the castle of Pamplona for three years and only released after the intervention of his brother.
-He was acquitted in 1795, although the ordeal weighed heavily upon him and he retired to seclusion on his estates.
+His centralist policies brought him into conflict with regional interests, and he was often at odds with the Aragonese faction at court, which enjoyed many traditional liberties from the central government.
+The Aragonese faction, supported by the Queen's lover Manuel de Godoy and the Count of Aranda, finally succeeded in ousting Floridablanca from power in 1792 on charges of embezzlement.
+Floridablanca was imprisoned at the Citadel of Pamplona for three years and released only after the intervention of his brother.
+He was acquitted in 1795 although the ordeal weighed heavily upon him, and he retired to seclusion on his estates.

 When Napoleon marched against Spain in 1808, there was a public outcry for Floridablanca to lead the country in resistance.
-He accepted the call and became the President of the Supreme Central and Governmental Junta but, at the age of eighty, his strength failed him and he died at Seville on November 20 that year.
+He accepted the call and became the President of the Supreme Central and Governmental Junta, but at the age of 80, his strength failed him, and he died at Seville on November 20 that year.

 Although an avid statesman, he left few writings, and only a few short treatises by his hand on jurisprudence were published during his lifetime.

-Plant genus Monnina was named after him.
+The plant genus Monnina was named after him.